Guidebook/api-docs/source/v1/includes/_attendees.md

 ```

 This endpoint can also be used to read data on `Attendees`.
-Typically, this endpoint is called with a `guide_id` filter such that it returns a list of `Attendees` associated to a lone `Guide` object that is owned by you.
+Typically, this endpoint is called with a `guide` filter such that it returns a list of `Attendees` associated to a lone `Guide` object that is owned by you.

 ### HTTP Request